-To return to where we were before digressing to consider ATC and ATC+, whether 'the proposition that first-order logic is undecidable' contributes the proposition that first-order logic is undecidable to the propositions expressed by (8b)/(9b) ('Jody heard the proposition that first-order logic is undecidable'/ 'Jody fears the proposition that firstorder logic is undecidable') or not, this PD designates this proposition.
-And this makes it almost inevitable that (9b) is true iff Jody stands in a certain relation to the proposition that first-order logic is undecidable.
-Similarly, whether 'that first-order logic is undecidable' contributes the proposition that first-order logic is undecidable to the proposition expressed by (9a) ('Jody fears that first-order logic is undecidable') or not, this TC designates this proposition.
-And this makes it almost inevitable that (9a) is true iff Jody stands in a certain relation to the proposition that first-order logic is undecidable.
-(Note that since (9a)/(9b)is not a case to which ATC would apply, the foregoing remarks hold even if ATC is correct.)
-But then it appears that (from the standpoint of our framework) the only way for (9a) and (9b) to diverge in truth value, and hence express different propositions, is for their truth to require that Jody stand in different relations to the proposition that firstorder logic is undecidable.
+To return to where we were before digressing to consider ATC and ATC+, whether 'the proposition that first order logic is undecidable' contributes the proposition that first order logic is undecidable to the propositions expressed by 8b/9b ('Jody heard the proposition that first order logic is undecidable.'/'Jody fears the proposition that first order logic is undecidable.') or not, this PD designates this proposition.
+And this makes it almost inevitable that 9b is true iff Jody stands in a certain relation to the proposition that first order logic is undecidable.
+Similarly, whether 'that first order logic is undecidable' contributes the proposition that first order logic is undecidable to the proposition expressed by 9a ('Jody fears that first order logic is undecidable.') or not, this TC designates this proposition.
+And this makes it almost inevitable that 9a is true iff Jody stands in a certain relation to the proposition that first order logic is undecidable, (note that since 9a/9b is not a case to which ATC would apply, the foregoing remarks hold even if ATC is correct).
+But then it appears that (from the standpoint of our framework) the only way for 9a and 9b to diverge in truth value, and hence express different propositions, is for their truth to require that Jody stands in different relations to the proposition that first order logic is undecidable.
 And now that we have mentioned it, this seems intuitively correct.
-In fearing the proposition that first-order logic is undecidable, Jody is related to it by being scared of it.
-(Of course, one might think that it is impossible to be scared of propositions, so that (9b) is anomalous-but this is to agree that for (9b) to be true, Jody per impossible must be scared of a proposition.)
-Note that she need not believe the proposition for (9b) to be true.
-By contrast, in fearing that first-order logic is undecidable lody must more or less anxiously believe the proposition.
-Note that she need not be scared of the proposition for (9a) to be true.
-But then it really does seem that in fearing the proposition that first-order logic is undecidable, intuitively one stands to it in a different relation than one stands to it in fearing that first-order logic is undecidable.
-Thus, it would appear that 'fears' contributes different relations to the propositions expressed by (9a) and (9b) and so is ambiguous (or polysemous-see below).
-By contrast, that (6a) and (6b) (repeated here for convenience)-
+In fearing the proposition that first order logic is undecidable, Jody is related to it by being scared of it, (of course, one might think that it is impossible to be scared of propositions, so that 9b is anomalous-but this is to agree that for 9b to be true, Jody per impossible must be scared of a proposition).
+Note that she need not believe that the proposition might be true for 9b to be true.
+By contrast, in fearing that first order logic is undecidable Jody must more or less anxiously believe that the proposition might be true.
+Note that she need not be scared of the proposition for 9a to be true.
+But then it really does seem that in fearing the proposition that first order logic is undecidable intuitively one stands to it in a different relation than one stands to it in fearing that first order logic is undecidable.
+Thus, it would appear that 'fears' contributes different relations to the propositions expressed by 9a and 9b and so is ambiguous (or polysemous-see below).
+By contrast, that 6a and 6b (repeated here for convenience):